softwareTesting123/DinoDroid/README.md

 I will try to build a new virtual machine to test the source code in an independent environment before the end of Feb 8, 2021.

-The new virtual machine will be also available in public at that time.
+The new virtual machine will be also available on public at that time.

 I postponed the virtual machine releasing to a little late date because I have some urgent things to handle.
 Sorry about that.